 1. Pay attention to breathing, calmly and deeply, as often as you remember, all day long.

-actually reduces the stress hormones circulating in your body.
+- Taking deep breaths so you get more oxygen actually reduces the stress hormones circulating in your body.

-Noticing your breath is like using a pause button.
-It brings you back into the moment, so you have a choice.
+- Noticing your breath is like using a pause button.
+It brings you back into the moment, so you have a choice about how to respond.
 Do you really want

 to get hijacked by the stress and end up yelling at your kid, or could you choose a better way to handle things?

 Put post-its up all over your house and in your car to remind you, and when you see one, take 3 deep breaths.
 The practice will make your attempts to breathe

 calmly more effective when you have one of those inevitable stress-inducing moments.